Best Meeting Time: Hong Kong to Sydney

 Tips for Scheduling Across Hong Kong and Sydney

-- Sydney offices run on skeleton staff from Christmas through Australia Day (26 January); treat this period as low-availability for Hong Kong callers.
+- Sydney offices run on skeleton staffing from Christmas to Australia Day on 26 January; expect slow response times for Hong Kong follow-ups sent in that window.

 Public Holidays and Working Weeks